Cookies managing

 Igor Pyatikop

-Our house was turned into ruins
+Our house left in ruins

 Aftermath of the shelling of Mariupol by Russian troops